williazo/tcensReg/cran-comments.md

 ### local OS X results
 R CMD check --as-cran
-There were no ERRORs or WARNINGs and 1 NOTE in local environments
+There were no ERRORs, WARNINGs or NOTEs in local environments

-1. Maintainer: ‘Justin Williams <williazo@ucla.edu>’
-New submission

-*Response:* This is a new package submission.

 ### win-builder devel & release results
-There were no ERRORs or WARNINGs and 1 NOTE
+There were no ERRORs, WARNINGs, or NOTEs

-*Response:* Same note as above

 ## Downstream dependencies
 There are currently no downstream dependencies for this package